Calling All Food Entrepreneurs

 We want to partner with you as you grow your business.
 Let’s get started!

-Fair Food Fund provides patient, customized financing working with entrepreneurs to match their needs with the right product including loans, royalty financing, convertible debt, or equity investments.
+We know entrepreneurs don’t just need capital, but the right capital.
+Fair Food Fund provides patient, customized financing working with you to match your needs with the right product.
+Products include loans, revenue-based financing, convertible debt, or equity investments.

-We bolster financing with wrap-around business assistance that meets entrepreneurs where they are and takes them where they want to go.
-This includes targeted one-on-one support, immersive trainings, access to industry expertise, advising and mentorship, and insights and connections from Fair Food Network’s national network.
+We bring more than money.
+We provide wrap-around business assistance that meets you where you are.
+This includes targeted one-on-one support, immersive trainings, access to industry expertise, and advising and mentorship from Fair Food Network’s national network.

-As a mission-driven fund, we’re on the lookout for early-stage food enterprises committed to making a difference in their communities.
-Enterprise qualifications are reviewed based on mission fit, management strength, business model, risk, and potential for financial return.
+As a mission-driven fund, we’re on the lookout for entrepreneurs making a difference in their communities.

 See below for specific criteria we use.